-Vancouver’s miniature train at Stanley Park is a popular attraction that runs all summer long as well as during the Easter, Halloween and Christmas seasons.
+Vancouver’s miniature train at Stanley Park has long been a popular attraction operating in the summer as well as Easter, Halloween and Christmas seasons.

 Miniature Railway at Stanley Park